- Cultural preservation addressed in a very unique way through music

 ”A widely expressive style, ranging from the lyrical and light to grand and brilliant.” -Union Leader

 The shared experience of a huge crowd at a sporting event is not unlike the shared emotional/spiritual experience of an audience at a live music event, but to convince and encourage people who have never attended a concert, we must begin individually, with one person at a time.

-We must seek out music education and outreach projects around the globe that are deserving of encouragement or assistance, and get involved.
+We must seek out music education and outreach projects around the globe that deserve encouragement or assistance and get involved.

-Many people everywhere are very frustrated with the growth of music as a “product” or commercial tool, losing awareness of its original existence as a primary means of communication.
+Many people everywhere are very frustrated with the growth of music as a “product” or commercial tool, losing awareness of its actual existence as a primary means of communication.

-Both audiences and performers of the next Millennium have so much to communicate emotionally, intellectually, spiritually, and music is the one universal global language requiring no translators.
-If music listeners, teachers and performers around the world unite, they can be a very powerful source for Communication, Camaraderie and uplifting Concert experiences for the generations to come.
+Both audiences and performers of the next Millennium have so much to communicate emotionally, intellectually, and spiritually.
+Music is the universal global language requiring no translators.
+If music listeners, teachers, and performers around the world unite, they can be a very powerful source of Communication, Camaraderie, and uplifting Concert experiences for generations to come.